Inclusive Economies and Enduring Peace

 - Nicola Pratt & Yasmin Chilmeran.
 "The Geopolitics of Social Reproduction and Depletion: The Case of Iraq and Palestine" Social Politics: International Studies in Gender, State & Society, Volume 26, Issue 4, Winter 2019.

-In 2019, Jacqui True and Shirin Rai are leading a team from both institutions to pilot a project titled, “Inclusive economies and enduring peace: the role of social reproduction”.
-This research which will explore the impact of social reproductive costs in the absence of a well-developed social infrastructure supporting women within households in the face of conflict and displacement.
+Professor True, Monash University and Professor Rai, University of Warwick will lead a team from both institutions to pilot research which will explore the impact of social reproductive costs in the absence of a well-developed social infrastructure supporting women within households in the face of conflict and displacement.
 The pilot will clarify concepts, develop research networks on the ground, and help us ask better questions towards further research.
 It will also inform analysis of the challenges and the opportunities in times of transition from conflict for gender sensitive economic reform, taking seriously women’s agency and potential.

 This project has the potential to transform models of post-conflict recovery and reform, shaping new policies and interventions for governments and international agencies that will contribute to lasting peace and inclusive economic prosperity.